 FIRST THINGS FIRST

 Mind maps are wonderful.
 Really, it’s just a list, but in a map-ish visual format.
 If you’ve never done a mind map, check this link out for a more detailed explanation.
+This book is also helpful for all the areas in your life you can apply mind mapping to!

 My first step was to sit down one night after everyone was in bed and the house was nice and quiet.
 I took a huge piece of paper and wrote down everything that was bothering me.
 Anything and everything.
 No matter how small or trivial it seemed, I got it all down.
 Take 30 minutes and write down ALL the things.